The Bankrate promise

 Cash back and travel credit cards can earn you many great rewards, making the work worthwhile, but it may be easier to get a card with a simple rewards structure when you are just starting out.

 It doesn’t get simpler than the Citi Double Cash credit card when it comes to cash back credit cards.
-You earn a flat rate 1 percent back on all purchases—no spending categories or confusing exclusions to remember.
+You earn a flat rate 1 percent back on all purchases — no spending categories or confusing exclusions to remember.

 Are there credit cards out there that will earn you more rewards?
 Sure!
-While it wasn’t around when I was applying for my first card, the Citi Custom Cash Card will give you up to 5 percent back on purchases made in your top spending category.
+While it wasn’t around when I was applying for my first card, the Citi Custom Cash® Card will give you up to 5 percent back on purchases made in your top spending category.
 But if you don’t want to think about rewards categories every time you make a purchase, the Citi Double Cash comes with simplicity in spades.

-Rewards you for good behavior
+Card rewards you for good habits

-The Citi Double Cash card is not only simple to use—it also rewards you for your good behavior and on-time payments.
+The Citi Double Cash card is not only simple to use — it also rewards you for your good behavior and on-time payments.
 Every time you pay your balance, you get an additional 1 percent back on all your purchases.
 This means that with consistent on-time payments, you’ll earn 2 percent back on all your purchases with minimal effort.

 As a first-time credit card holder, I was cognizant of my spending habits to ensure I didn’t carry a balance.
 Knowing that I would earn additional cash back with each on-time payment gave me extra incentive never to carry a balance.